Firaoll77/Form-using-php/README.md

 ## Future Improvements

-- **Password Reset Functionality**: Add a feature that allows users to reset their passwords if they forget them.
 - **Session Management**: Use PHP sessions to manage user sessions and maintain login states.
 - **Responsive Design**: Consider using CSS frameworks like Bootstrap to make your registration form responsive and visually appealing.
 - **Security Enhancements**: Implement measures to protect against SQL injection, XSS, and CSRF attacks.
 Use prepared statements for all database interactions.